24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 Farmhouse Chicken Coop Plan

 In installing the walls, you need to position it well to the frame and tuck it using 3″ nails—secure blocking between the studs and the roosting rails before installing.
 The next thing that you need to do is to sheat the walls.
-Use a 2′ nail in installing the sheathing into the studs.
+Use a two-inch nail into install the sheathing into the studs.

 8. DIY Backyard Chicken Palace Plan